 Human-Centered Technology, Innovation & Design, Ph.D.

-Important Update: Due to uncertainties generated by the COVID-19 crisis, we have currently suspended applications to the doctoral program for 2020-21.
-We will announce when applications will reopen when we receive further notice from the university.
+Important Update: Due to uncertainties generated by the COVID-19 crisis, applications to the doctoral program for Fall 2022 are currently suspended.
+We will announce when applications will reopen on further notice from the university.

 Modern technologies are redefining and reshaping lifestyles, social and cultural practices, norms, and values, services, institutional processes and models, and socio-technical systems, economies and infrastructures.
 Understanding the implications of these technologies to inform designing for social and cultural change has become a fast-growing and highly important arena for research.
 The mission of the Tandon School of Engineering's Doctor of Philosophy in Human-Centered Technology, Innovation & Design program is to educate and train scholars who will produce pioneering research and scholarship at the vanguard of technological practice and theory.

 This is a unique interdisciplinary Ph.D. that unites the strengths of the Departments of Technology, Culture & Society and Technology Management and Innovation at NYU Tandon to offer a rigorous, five to six-year course of study that combines practice, theory, and research.
 The program fosters student research through its focus on high-quality supervision and training by faculty members with significant research strengths in a diverse range of technology-related fields: digital media and creative practice, design and human-computer interaction, science and technology studies, urban and environmental studies, and technology management and innovation.